-FDA labeling regulations for non-alcoholic beverages are confusing and hard to locate as there is tonnes of information spread across various sources.
+FDA labeling regulations for non-alcoholic beverages are confusing and hard to locate as there are tons of information spread across various sources.

 However, mislabeling a product will result in product recalls and class action lawsuits for the manufacturers.